invider/jeddy/README.md

 web-local text editor prototype

 # how to use
-TMF - Text MUST Flow
+TMF - Text MUST Flow!!!